Digital Freeview TV

 Anyway, MUX7 and 8 were originally transmitted in the “CH31-37 gap” (which was created by the post DSO 800MHz clearance) though they are being moved up to CH55 & 56 during the 700MHz clearance (2017 to 2020) and they are due to be transmitted as a single frequency network.
 It’s fair to say that caused a few problems on A group transmitters, particularly Crystal Palace !

 NOTE : We (ATV) classify a transmitter’s group excluding MUXES 7 & 8.

-MUXES 7 & 8 are not officially classified as “protected”, in fact they’re due to be switched off before 2023 anyway.
+MUXES 7 & 8 are not officially classified as “protected”, they don't get large audiences and in fact they’re due to be switched off early anyway.

 Back in 2012 Ofcom started a discussion about selling off even more of the TV spectrum, i.e. that from CH49 up to CH60 : “the 700MHz clearance”.
 By October 2016 Ofcom confirmed that the 700MHz band would be available for 5G mobile data by the second quarter of 2020.
 The clearance occurred between 2017 and early 2020.